-The visual representation of characters in 3D games is done with the use of models, textures and animations.
+Artists create 3D characters for your favorite games with the use of models, textures and animations.

 In the past, characters needed to have the exact same skeleton to share animations.
 This limited character diversity as their height and proportions had to be the same as well.
-The older FIFA games, for example, had players all be the same size because creating a separate skeleton — and a set of animations — would have been a nightmare.
+As an amusing example, the older FIFA games had players all be the same size because creating a separate skeleton — and a set of animations — would have been a nightmare.

-Luckily for game developers nowadays, most engines come with a system to allow reusing animations as long as the skeletal hierarchy is compatible.
+Nowadays, most game engines come with a system to allow reusing animations as long as the skeletal hierarchy is compatible.
 This allows you to use the same animations for characters of all shapes and sizes.
 In Unity, this system is called Mecanim.
 It allows for easy set up of animations, the blending between them and retargeting of humanoid animations between models.

 Being able to reuse animations allows you to use animations from the asset store and websites like mixamo.com for your own custom characters.
 This saves a ton of time!